nealey/homepage/content/_index.md

 ---

-> mostly building weird stuff no one uses,
+> "mostly building weird stuff no one uses,
-> but occasionally getting it right.
+> but occasionally getting it right."

 -- Rob Pike (on Rob Pike, but it describes me, too)